Our Services

 Helpful Resources

-Short planned naps of 10 to 30 minutes before mid afternoon can boost alertness and mood without harming nighttime sleep, but long, daily, or groggy naps often worsen nighttime sleep or point to problems like chronic sleep loss, sleep apnea, medication side effects, thyroid issues, anemia, depression, or shift work misalignment.
-There are several factors to consider; see below to understand more.
+Are naps good or bad for you?
+Short planned naps of 10 to 30 minutes taken before mid-afternoon can improve alertness, mood, and performance without disrupting nighttime sleep.
+However, long, daily, or groggy naps may worsen sleep quality or signal underlying issues such as chronic sleep deprivation, sleep apnea, medication side effects, thyroid problems, anemia, depression, or shift work misalignment.

 The truth is, naps can be healthy or a sign that something isn't right.
 Understanding the difference is key.
 If you're asking, "How to stop napping so much?", the first step is figuring out why you're napping in the first place.